 Many of the benefits of inventory cycle counting can be reaped from using inventory management software, and for a lot less effort, too.
-Inventory management software—or an inventory app—can help your employees or associates track inventory effortlessly and without errors.
+Sortly inventory software can help you and your team track inventory effortlessly and without errors.
 After all, human error is one of the chief flaws of inventory cycle counts.

 - Scan barcodes and QR codes to check items in and out, quickly update levels, or learn more about an item in an instant

 - Create robust, customized inventory details full of the information that matters most to you

 - Link photos and attachments to your items

 - Generate customized reports full of powerful insights into your business